aherbert/gdsc-smlm/docs/model_plugins.rst

 Filters are grouped into sets.
 Each set is processed separately.
 Results are shown per filter and then as a summary of the best results per filter set.
 This allows different types of filters to be compared (e.g. SNR, Precision, etc) in a summary table.

-.. index:: expanding filter sets
+.. index:: Expanding Filter Sets

 Expanding Filter Sets
 ^^^^^^^^^^^^^^^^^^^^^